-Two dead and 28 injured in block party attack as gunman still at large - latest
+Teenager among 2 killed in Baltimore attack as gunman still at large - latest

-Baltimore shooting latest: Two dead and 28 injured in block party attack as gunman still at large
+Baltimore shooting latest: Teenager among two killed in Brooklyn Day attack as gunman still at large

 Mayor Brandon Scott described the shooting as ‘reckless’ and ‘cowardly’

+A teenager is among the two people dead after a mass shooting in Baltimore.

+An 18-year-old female was pronounced dead at the scene, while a 20-year-old male was pronounced dead after being taken to a local hospital, police said.

-Two people have died, and 28 are injured, including three people who are in critical condition, after a mass shooting in Baltimore.
+Meanwhile, 28 are injured, including three people who are in critical condition.

-Baltimore Police Department acting commissioner Richard Worley confirmed the number of dead and injured during a press conference at the scene.
 Nine people were transported to area hospitals after being found with gunshot wounds by police.

 Police said the gunman remains at large, but clarified there is no known motive at this time.
-Worley said investigators are “working an extensive crime scene.”
+Baltimore Police Department acting commissioner Richard Worley said investigators are “working an extensive crime scene.”

 The shooting took place in the 800 block of Gretna Avenue early Sunday morning.